 25 Must-See Light Installations at Hayward Gallery's Light Show

 The whole show is dazzling in so many ways: It is truly a homage to light and its power to change our perception.
-The artists who have participated in the show, have long been purveyors of light, even as early as the sixties.
-But here they do not only explore light as a spatial and environmental experience, they also provide us with a big techie-geeky showmanship.
+The artists who have participated in the show have long been purveyors of light even as early as the sixties.
+But here they do not only explore light as a spatial and environmental experience, but they also provide us with a big techie-geeky showmanship.
 By marrying the art of the light form with technology, we experience some radioactive psychedelic transcendence where we end up getting light years away high without the paraphernalia.
-Expect this show to not only will mess with your senses, but also get ready for some form of eureka moment.
-Don’t blink.
+Expect this show to not only will mess with your senses but also get ready for some form of a eureka moment.
+Don't blink.

-Leo Villareal is an American artist whose uses LED lights and encoded computer programming to produce his light sculptures.
-Cylinder II is animated by complex changing patterns that orchestrates unique natural phenomena.
+Leo Villareal is an American artist who uses LED lights and encoded computer programming to produce his light sculptures.
+Cylinder II is animated by complex changing patterns that orchestrate unique natural phenomena.

-2. David Batchelor Magic Hour (2004-2007) Found steel and aluminum boxes, found steel supports, acrylic sheet, fluorescent light, cable
+2. David Batchelor Magic Hour (2004-2007) Found steel and aluminium boxes, found steel supports, acrylic sheets, fluorescent light, cable

 David Batchelor’s art celebrates the light and the urban altogether.
 He uses plastics and electricity to evoke the edginess of modern cities.